nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 3.1.5 Edit client: `editClient`

-Edits detail of the specified client.
+Edit detail of the specified client.

 Format: `editClient i/INDEX [n/NAME] [p/PHONE_NUMBER] [a/ADDRESS] [e/EMAIL] [b/BIRTHDAY] [pd/PRODUCT]`

-* Edits the client at the specified `INDEX`.
+* Edit the client at the specified `INDEX`.
 *`INDEX` refers to the index number shown by executing [`listClient`](#312-list-clients-listclient) command.
 * `INDEX` **must be a positive integer** 1, 2, 3, …​
 * At least one optional detail must be modified.
-* Maintains value of details not edited by the command.
+* Maintain value of details not edited by the command.

 Examples:
 Suppose MyInsuRec contains only one client 'John Tan' having phone number '0123456789':